Know what to expect: Mortgage Brokers and Loan Officers

 When you apply for a mortgage , you should know the difference between a mortgage banker and a mortgage broker.
 Since both a mortgage broker and lending officer can help you buy your new home, it's easy to confuse them.
 Yet recognizing the ways they differ will be advantageous to the mortgage process.

-A mortgage broker is someone or firm that acts as an independent agent for both the mortgage loan borrower and the lender.
-A mortgage broker coordinates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-Which lender offers the loan programs that fits your financial situation?
-A mortgage broker will guide you to the best fit.
-You give your mortgage loan application to your broker, who offers it to various lenders.
-Your mortgage broker then assists your work with the lender chosen until the loan closes.
-At closing, the broker's commission comes from the borrower.
+During the mortgage loan process, an individual or group who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
+Your mortgage broker will stand as coordinator between you and the lending institution; which may be a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
+Which lender offers the mortgage loans that fits your financial situation?
+A mortgage broker will lead you to the best one.
+You deliver your loan application to your broker, who submits it to various lenders.
+Your mortgage broker then assists your work with the lender chosen until closing.
+The borrower pays a commission to the broker upon closing.

-Also called a "loan representative" or "account executive," a mortgage banker acts of behalf of the borrower to the lending institution.
-The mortgage banker can walk the borrower through the application, processing and loan closing.
-Either a salary or commission is given to loan officers by their employers.
+A mortgage banker represents you to the bank or other lending institution.
+A loan officer can help you through the application, processing and closing of the loan.
+Either a salary or commission is given to mortgage brokers by their employers.

-Shopping for a mortgage loan?
-We will be glad to assist you!
+Searching for mortgage advice?
+We'd be thrilled to talk about our many mortgage solutions!
 Give us a call today at

 Get a New Loan Quote

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.